Email shows Trump admin plans to expand 'Remain in Mexico' policy

-WASHINGTON — The Trump administration plans to expand its "Remain in Mexico" policy on Friday by sending asylum seekers who cross the border in the Tucson, Arizona, sector back into Mexico to await their court dates, according to an internal email obtained by NBC News.
+WASHINGTON — The Trump administration plans to expand its "Remain in Mexico" policy Friday by sending asylum-seekers who cross the border in the Tucson, Arizona, sector back into Mexico to await their court dates, according to an internal email obtained by NBC News.

 The expansion would send immigrants claiming asylum in and around Tucson first to El Paso, Texas, then back into Ciudad Juarez, Mexico, according to the email.